|Year of offer||2018|

 At the completion of the subject the student will be able to:

-- Understand transport as a global problem, and the meaning of sustainability applied to transportation.
+- Understand transport planning as a political process, and the meaning of politics applied to transportation.

 - Define the necessary components of sustainable transport and be able to apply these to specific cases.

-- Understand the political processes and barriers involved in change of transport paradigm, and be equipped with theoretical concepts applicable to such change.
+- Be equipped with theoretical concepts applicable to such change.

 - Literature search and assessment